allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 ## Naive approach - or how not to write tests

 As I mentioned earlier, tests should be a living documentation of business requirements.
 It is typical of each documentation that you have to read and understand it first.
 It's easy to guess that this shouldn't be too much of a problem for a potentially new person on the team.

-Let's take a closer look at Scenario 1.1, at the very beginning of our article, implemented in the form of an acceptance test.
+Let's take a closer look at `Scenario 1.1`, at the very beginning of our article, implemented in the form of an acceptance test.
 This is of course a sample code that could be created in projects where no special attention is paid to the quality of the provided test code.
 I would not recommend this type of testing.

 ```groovy
  def "shouldn't charge for delivery when the client has a VIP status"() {